polerin/SmgWebgames/README.md

 # MonoRepo for publishing a combo of packages and applications aimed at web based multiplayer game development

 ## Applications
+### API
-* API: Express for the API/Game Cooridinator/File Server
+Express for the API/Game Cooridinator/File Server.
+Games __MUST__ register themsevlves with it

-* Game: (currently but can be swapped out) Excalibur TS for game engine
+### Frontend
-* Frontend: A Lit web component base for the frontend find/join game.
-Eventually I might even build this out to be a multi-game interface, but for now it will be focused on serving one game at a time.
+A Lit web component base for the frontend find/join game.
+Games __SHOULD__ register themselves with it (TBD).

 ## Libraries
+### Api Client
-* Api Client: Used by the frontend and game, potentially integratable into other things like stream overlays
+Used by the frontend and games, potentially integratable into other things like stream overlays

+### Display Components
-* Display Components: Lit Webcomponents used to build the frontend and other things like it, provided for stream integration as well as reuse in both the game and frontend
+Lit Webcomponents used to build the frontend and other things like it, provided for stream integration as well as reuse in both the games and frontend

+### Internal Shared
-* Internal Shared: Shared functionality and types that are only intended to be consumed by the game/frontend/api
+Shared functionality and types that are only intended to be consumed by the games/frontend/api.
+This __MUST__ only contain code that is applicable in both dom and server contentexts.

+### Internal Server Shared
+Shared server side only functionality for server and games.
+This lib also includes express, so __MUST__ never be served up to the frontend.

+### Shared
-* Shared: Shared functionality and types that are intended to be consumed by the applications as well as external applications.
+Publicly shared functionality and types that are intended to be consumed by the internal applications as well as external applications (eg custom OBS integrations)

+# Game layout
+Games should be implemented as a set of packages/artifacts that live inside of the `/games/` root directory.
+These directories should contain a set of packages that implement (at a minimum) the game frontend artifact and the server route registration to serve those artifacts.
+They __MAY__ also include packages to augment the API client (TBD) and Frontend (TBD), internally shared logic (eg for multiplayer server logic), and externally shared code/types/etc.

+## Games Package structure

+### Frontend Game Code
+_Package Naming Convention: `@shieldmaidengames/${gameName}-game`_

+This is the frontend "game" code.
+This can be whatever engine, but needs to have everything bundled into an index.html entry point that can be iframed in.
+The main frontend _MUST_ supply any needed config to the game via an iframe property or callback (TBD).

+This entry point must be made available via an `artifacts:copy:package` yarn command in the game's `package.json`, and the game's `project.json` (nx) definition _MUST_ include the `artifact` and `game` tags.
+The copy command _MUST_ copy all required files to the server's artifact path (`/apps/server/artifacts/${gameName}).

+### Server module
+_Package Naming Convention: `@shieldmaidengames/${gameName}-server`_

+This is the package responsible for registering the game's routing with the server.
+For multiplayer games where a websocket server is started for the instance, that code __SHOULD__ also be exposed here (TBD).

+The server code __MUST__ expose a function that registers a route factory via the `GameServerModuleRouter` token defined in the core `@shieldmaidengames/webgames-internal-server-shared` package.
+These factories __WILL BE__ supplied the artifact root directory so they may properly build the router, which will be consumed by the core server.

 ## Naming Conventions:

+### Events and Messaging
 * Request/Response
     * Reserved for API interactions so as to not cause confusion between DOM/EventBridge events and API interactions
     * Examples: